e-apostolidis/RL-DiVTS/README.md

 </div>

 ## Acknowledgement
-<div align="justify"> This work was supported by the EU Horizon 2020 programme under grant agreement H2020-832921 MIRROR. </div>
+<div align="justify"> This work was supported by the EU Horizon 2020 programme under grant agreement H2020-832921 MIRROR, and by EPSRC under grant No. EP/R026424/1. </div>